Brain-Battle/Brain-Battle-Documentation/markdowns/eeg-recording.md

 files of the virtual environment.
 The structure of the folder varies between different OSs.

-Virtual environment need to be activated to use.
+Virtual environments need to be activated to use.

 ### Activate existing python virtual environment